nathanthorell/sql-data-compare/README.md

 A Python tool for comparing SQL query results across different data sources.
 It executes queries against two databases and compares their result sets, making it useful for data validation and migration verification.

-Currently optimized for Microsoft SQL Server, with possible support for PostgreSQL and MySQL in future versions.
+Supports both Microsoft SQL Server and PostgreSQL databases, with a flexible configuration system that allows comparing data across different database types.

 ## Local Installation